 Anton and Annick Herbert

 The Herbert Collection of Anton and Annick Herbert is considered to be one of the most important collections of Western avant-garde art in the world.
 It highlights work between the pivotal historical years of 1968 and 1989 which saw counter-revolutionary youth movements spread across Europe, and the fall of the Berlin Wall.
 Artists represented by the collection played key roles in the evolution of this period, and were leaders in Minimalism, Arte Povera and conceptual art.
 They included Carl Andre, Giovanni Anselmo, Robert Barry, Hanne Darboven, Douglas Huebler, Joseph Kosuth, Sol LeWitt, Richard Long, Mario Merz, Bruce Nauman, Mike Kelley, Franz West, Lawrence Wiener and Martin Kippenberger.
 Acquisitions made represent long-standing friendships between the Herberts and the artists they collected.
 They shared a common sensibility, constantly questioning traditional notions of artwork, artistry and the art world.
-The collection moved to Ghent in 1982, where it now lives in a purpose-built gallery which was opened to the public in 2013.
+In 2011, the couple sold a relatively small number of artworks and raised over £4,880,450 in order to build The Herbert Art Centre in Ghent, which opened to the public in 2013.
 It is accompanied by an archive of diverse materials that act as a resource for the study of Western post-war art.
 The Herbert Foundation was established with the opening of the new gallery and supports emerging contemporary artists.

 Valeria and Gregorio Napoleone